viniciusgerevini/clyde-js/LANGUAGE.md

 **Null / undefined**: This means the dialogue has reached an end.

-When in the `options` state, you can choose one of the options by passing its index to the dialogue object:
+When `options` are available, you can choose one of them by passing its index to the dialogue object.
+Option's index starts from 0:

 ```javascript
 dialogue.choose(0);